silkebauer/ETH_course/README.md

-Dies ist ein Test.
+This is a handout for the course "Migration ecology and methods in field ornithology" led by Fränzi Korner-Nievergelt and Silke Bauer

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+Please don't distribute!